Apathy12/110-G7/README.txt

 ✓ External API Integration
 ✓ Dynamic DOM Updates

-PROJECT COMPLETED BY GROUP 7
+PROJECT COMPLETED BY TEAM 7
 IT 110 - Web Systems and Technologies